What does a divorce cost?

 Whether you are entitled to spousal support or not depends on the facts and circumstances of your case.
 Guiding factors include: length of marriage, educational background, age of parties, ability to work, lifestyle and health.
 It’s important to look at each case individually.

-Can I resolve my divorce without going to court?
+Can I divorce without going to court?

 What are my rights?

 Emotions can run high in a divorce.
 Each party has the right to representation, to speak, to have a say in their future.